g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 {% include posts/2020-03-13-why-is-coronavirus-all-about-mathematics/2.html %}
 <sub></sub>

-We visually check how small decrements *basic reproduction number* will have a huge accumulative gain over time.That is reason why we should take agressive action, either by social distancing, avoiding and cancelling events.
+We visually check how small decrements *basic reproduction number* will have a huge accumulative gain over time.
+That is reason why we should take agressive action, either by social distancing, avoiding and cancelling events.

 We saw that the *basic reproduction number* depends on *contact rate* and *recovery rate*.
 Since the *recovery rate* is barely in our control as it is typicallly a biological charateristic of the virus, controlling the *contact rate* is our best chance to flatten the curve.
 That does not mean we should not invest in treatments, best case scenario will bring both down.